Shigella dysenteriae

 Shigella dysenteriae is a species of the rod-shaped bacterial genus Shigella.
 Shigella species can cause shigellosis (bacillary dysentery).
-Shigellae are Gram-negative, non-spore-forming, facultatively anaerobic, nonmotile bacteria.
+Shigellae are gram-negative, non-spore-forming, facultatively anaerobic, nonmotile bacteria.
 S. dysenteriae has the ability to invade and replicate in various species of epithelial cells and enterocytes.

 Signs and symptoms

 The most commonly observed signs associated with Shigella dysentery include colitis, malnutrition, rectal prolapse, tenesmus, reactive arthritis, and central nervous system problems.
 Further, S. dysenteriae is associated with the development of hemolytic-uremic syndrome, which includes anemia, thrombocytopenia, and kidney failure.
 If infected with S. dysenteriae, an individual will experience a severe case of shigellosis.

 Mortality is higher with S. dysenteriae type 1.
 Most cases of shigellosis are in developing countries.
 Shigellosis outbreaks in Asia, Latin America and Africa have had mortality rates of up to 20%.

 Diagnosis

-Since the typical fecal specimen is not sterile, the use of selective plates is mandatory.
-XLD agar, DCA agar, or Hektoen enteric agar are inoculated; all give colorless colonies as the organism is not a lactose fermenter.
-Inoculation of a TSI slant shows an alkaline slant and acidic, but with no gas, or H_{2}S production.
+Diagnosis was historically made through isolation of the bacterium from a stool culture.
+Due to the abundance of bacterial flora in most stool specimens, laboratory media that are selective for Gram-negative rods such as XLD agar, DCA agar, or Hektoen enteric agar, are used.
+Colorless colonies are observed as the organism is not a lactose fermenter.
+Inoculation of a TSI slant shows an alkaline slant and acid base, with no gas or H_{2}S production.
 Following incubation on SIM, the culture appears nonmotile with no H_{2}S production.
 Addition of Kovac's reagent to the SIM tube following growth typically indicates no indole formation (serotypes 2, 7, and 8 produce indole).

 Mannitol tests yields negative results.
 Ornithine Decarboxylase tests yield negative results.